mgarcia175/Music-Realm/README.md

 7. Find an Artist by ID 🔍
 8. Find a Song by ID 🔍
 Enter 0 to Exit 🚀
+>>> 7
+Enter the ID of the artist: 20
+----------🎤Found Artist🎤----------
+Details:
+Artist Name: 🌟Micahall Jackson (ID: 20)🌟
+Would you like to update the artist's name?
+(Y/N?): y Enter the updated artist name: Michael Jackson
+✅ Nice!
+You have successfully updated the Artist name to 'Michael Jackson'! ✅
 >>>
 ```

 ```8.
 Find a Song by ID 🔍 ```

-Option 8 will populate the information of a given song, once it's id is provided!
+Option 8 will populate the of a song's information such as it's tile, id, and assigned artist (if one is assigned), once it's id is provided!
+Along with this, once the song information has populated, the user will be givne the option to update the song's title, if so desired.
 ```
 ----------Please select an option----------
 1. Add an Artist ➕🧑‍🎤